-(guest post by Patrick Foster)
+(article by Patrick Foster)

 When it comes to growing your ecommerce store, there’s a diverse array of methods and channels that you can use.
 The digital sphere has plenty of ways through which you can boost your sales, expand your reach, and increase your customer base.
 But it can be difficult to know where your store stands in relation to the world of ecommerce marketing.
 To help you, we’ve provided you with a rundown of some basic ecommerce marketing tools and strategies that will help you on your way.